 It is a poorly designed system that uses butane and requires

 a machine to run it.
-They tried to copy one that does and failed.

 I can set up my machine, walk away and come back when it has

 finished without any fear at all.
 As a matter of fact, my house could